stanac/LiteApiWeb/LiteApiWeb/Content/Docs/000_basic_concepts.md

 ## Basic conventions

 Controllers are usually located in `Controllers` or `API` directory and namespace, but that's not necessary.
-Controller can be split by your own preferences, for example you can set your controllers in folders like this:
+Controller can be located and splited by your own preferences, for example you can set your controllers in folders like this:
 - Admin
 - Public
 - Reports